himoacs/solace_kdb_whitepaper/whitepaper.md

 We explored all of these advantages using Solace's PubSub+ event broker and showed how you can use Kx's open-sourced API to bring the power of pub/sub messaging to kdb+

-As a kdb+ developer, I encourage you to see how pub/sub messaging can compliment your kdb+ stack.
+As a kdb+ developer, I encourage you to see how pub/sub messaging can complement your kdb+ stack.